eraydiler/eraydiler.github.io/content/me/about.md

 draft = false
 +++

-I am a passionate software engineer with a strong background in Computer Science and Engineering.
-My journey began with a focus on iOS development, where I honed my skills in building robust and user-friendly applications.
-Over the years, I have expanded my expertise to include various technologies and platforms, including Python, Flask, and SwiftUI.
+I am a passionate software engineer with a strong background in iOS development.
+I aim to motivate myself and help others by sharing my technical experiences through this blog.

 ## Experience
-I have worked on numerous projects across different domains, from developing mobile applications to creating server-side solutions.
-My professional experience includes roles at Figensoft, BTdays, and Hipo, where I contributed to the development of innovative software solutions and collaborated with talented teams.
+I have worked on numerous projects across various domains, ranging from developing mobile applications to creating server-side solutions.
+I have contributed to the development of innovative startup projects and collaborated with talented teams.

 ## Motivations
-My motivation lies in continuous learning and creating impactful software.
+My motivation lies in continuous learning and creating helpful applications.
 I am driven by the desire to solve complex problems and bring ideas to life through code.
-In the future, I aim to leverage my skills in iOS development, Python, and SwiftUI to build applications that make a difference.
-Additionally, I am passionate about algo-trading and music production, and I look forward to exploring these areas further.
+Additionally, I am passionate about algorithmic trading and music production, and I look forward to exploring these areas further.

 ## Interests
 - Developing real-world solutions with mobile apps